DREAMS: Preserving both Local and Global Structure in Dimensionality Reduction: Acknowledgments

 \section{Acknowledgments}

-We thank Pierre Lambert and Cyril de Bodt for their help with the SQuadMDS package, Koshi Watanabe for making the StarMAP code available and Alex Diaz-Papkovich for providing the preprocessed 1000 Genomes Project data.
+We thank Pierre Lambert and Cyril de Bodt for their help with SQuadMDS, Koshi Watanabe for making the StarMAP code available, and Alex Diaz-Papkovich for providing the preprocessed 1000 Genomes data.

-This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via Germany’s Excellence Strategy (Excellence cluster 2064 ``Machine Learning --- New Perspectives for Science'', EXC 390727645), the Gemeinn\"{u}tzige Hertie-Stiftung, and the National Institutes of Health (UM1MH130981).
+This work was funded by the Gemeinn\"{u}tzige Hertie-Stiftung.
+DK is a member of the Germany’s Excellence cluster 2064 ``Machine Learning --- New Perspectives for Science'' (EXC 390727645).
+The National Institutes of Health (UM1MH130981) funded initial phases of this work.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 {S\arabic{figure}} {S\arabic{figure}}

 {S\arabic{table}} {S\arabic{table}}